-Tune the batter drumhead first, so stop the resonant head from interfering: Rest it on the drum stool.
+You'll tune the batter drumhead first (the drumhead that you hit).
+Stop the resonant head from interfering by resting it on the drum stool.

-Put the drumhead on and make sure it is seated.
-Press in the center and around the edge to make sure it fits snug against the bearing edge.
-If not, you'll have a very hard time tuning your drum.
-Don't worry if the head makes cracking noises, this is normal.
+Seat the drumhead.
+Press in the center and around the edge to ensure the head fits snug against the bearing edge.
+Without the drumhead making good bearing edge contact, it is be hard (or impossible) to tune.
+Don't worry if the head makes cracking noises, this is normal!

-If you've removed the drumhead completely, put on the hoop, and insert the tuning rods into each lug.
+If you've removed the drumhead completely, put on the hoop and insert the tuning rods into each lug.

-Finger-tighten each rod (screw it as tight as you can with only your fingers).
+Finger-tighten each tuning rod (screw it as tight as you can with only your fingers).
 Double-check the ones you've already done (they can usually be tightened more)...
 This ensures each rod starts with the same amount of tension.
 Even tension around the drumhead is the key to good drum tuning!

 Listen to the drum as you're tuning it.
 Each time you've turned all of the rods, check how it sounds.

-Continue to tighten each lug, 1/2 turns if you're still far from your desired sound, otherwise 1/4 or 1/8 turns as you get closer to the pitch you want.
+Continue to tighten each rod.
+1/2 turns if you're still far from your desired sound, otherwise 1/4 or 1/8 turns as you get closer to the pitch you want.

 Experiment - if you're unsure of what sound you want, listen to what your drum can do.

-Find out how it sounds at low, medium and high tuning.
+Find out how your drums sound at low, medium and high tuning.

-Check the pitch of each lug once you're close to the sound you want.
-Dampen the center of the drumhead with your finger and lightly tap the head a few inches in from each lug (with the drum key) - some of them will be higher/lower in pitch.
-Mismatched lug tunings will give strange overtones.
-Do small tuning adjustments to minimise this (and if there's one lug pitch you prefer, tune the rest of them to match).
-You'll usually need to tune the opposite lug the same amount: usually two opposite lugs will share the same pitch (the drumhead is stretched equally between them).
-This part can be difficult and takes time to master.
-If you're struggling here, try the Tune-bot.
+Check the pitch of each rod once you're close to the sound you want.
+Dampen the center of the drumhead with your finger and lightly tap the head a few inches in from each rod (with the drum key).
+You'll probably notice some of them will be higher/lower in pitch.
+Mismatched rod tunings will give strange overtones: